CarmenMor/optiver_hacktheburgh/README.md

 and what trades from the outside world are made (this is simulated).
 Your goal is to look at the data and come up with clever strategies to (hopefully) make money!

-## Before you start

-Before you start, **have a look at [OptiverChallenge_HowTo.pdf](https://github.com/jundl77/optiver-optitrade-challenge/blob/master/OptiverChallenge_HowTo.pdf)** for some basic background knowledge on what an exchange is, how an order book works, and how you are supposed to interpret bid and ask prices that you recieve from the exchange.

-**Important:** We will go over this in our workshop at **13:40** in the **L3 Lecture Theater** as well in much more detail, so we very much encourage to stop by.

 Wanna know what we do?
 Watch this video: https://www.youtube.com/watch?v=gm7SrS9bs3s